 - Enjoy within two or three days for best quality!
 (I doubt they’ll last that long anyways!)

 So what do you think—are torrijas a Spanish style French toast or something completely different?
-If you’ve tried them do you prefer them made with milk, wine, or honey?
+If you’ve tried a torrijas recipe, do you prefer them with milk, wine, or honey?